Making Memories One Baseball Game At A Time

 Baseball has always been a part of my life.
-My dad was raised in southern New Jersey across the river from Philadelphia, so we rooted for the Phillies growing up and went to many games at the old Veterans Stadium.
-I was sorry to see the Phillies lose to the Houston Astros in this year’s World Series.
+My dad grew up in southern New Jersey across the river from Philadelphia, so we rooted for the Phillies as kids.
+We went to many games at the old Veterans Stadium.
+It was heartbreaking to see the Phillies lose to the Houston Astros in this year’s World Series.

 Several baseballs on the ground